khainghsuthwe/Ecommerce-Platform/backend/README.md

 # E-commerce API
 This is the API for an e-commerce application built with Node.js and Express.js.
+The project specifications can be found on [roadmap.sh](https://roadmap.sh/projects/ecommerce-api)
 ## Table of Contents

 1. [TechStack](#techstack)